-NOTE: This list of covered services may not be all inclusive.
-(See the fee schedule located on the Louisiana Medicaid web site).
-Refer to the Section 18.5 for information regarding PA.
+NOTE: This list of covered services may not be all inclusive (see the fee schedule located on the Louisiana Medicaid web site).
+Refer to the Section 18.5 for information regarding prior authorization.

 Surgical Dressings and Bandages

 The below surgical dressings and bandages are approved only for wound dressing and postoperative care with documentation of medical necessity: